The End (Earl Grant song)

 "The End" is a song with music by Jimmy Krondes and lyrics by Sid Jacobson.
 In 1958, the song was released in the United States as a 1958 single by Earl Grant.
 Grant's single on the Decca label, featured the orchestra of Charles "Bud" Dant; some pressings of the single were shown with the title "(At) The End (Of A Rainbow)".

 Chart performance

 The single was Grant's only entry into the U.S. Top 40, and spent 19 weeks on the Billboard Hot 100 reaching No. 7, while reaching No. 16 on Billboard's "Hot R&B Sides".
+In Canada it was No. 5 for 2 weeks.

 Grant also released a German version of the song, titled Jeder Tag geht zu Ende (Every Day Comes to an End), which reached No. 12 on the German charts.